This Technical Note shows examples of how to build an IAR Embedded Workbench project from the command line, outside the IDE.

 <installation dir>\common\bin\IarBuild.exe test.ewp -make Debug -log all

 You can run all .exe files in the <installation directory>\arm\bin folder from the command line.
-Run each of them, e.g. iccarm.exe, without parameters to get a list of available command line options.
+Run each of them, for example iccarm.exe, without parameters to get a list of available command line options.

-To make a .bat file compiling one source file, enter the full path to iccarm.exe followed by the parameters (copy from the build window) using the format:
+To create a .bat file that compiles one source file, enter the full path to iccarm.exe followed by the parameters (copied from the window):

 <installation dir>\arm\bin\iccarm.exe <source-file> <options>

-When you get the command line working for one source file, you can add more command lines for the remaining source files.
+When you get the command working for one source file, you can add more commands in the .bat file for the remaining source files.

 <installation dir>\arm\bin\ilinkarm.exe -f options.xcl